 The source data source fields used in the ON conditions - node_key and buyer_guid - are part of the SELECT list.
 Here the recommended prefix $projection is used instead of the prefixes snwd_so_inv_head or snwd_so_inv_head.

 The association _buyer is not listed in the SELECT list and can only be used in path expressions of the current SELECT statement.
 This association can be specified in the WHERE condition due to the cardinality [1..1].
-Association _invoice_items is not accessed in path expressions of the current SELECT statement.
-However, this association is listed in the SELECT list, which means it can be used in path expression of other CDS views.
+The association _invoice_items is not accessed in path expressions of the current SELECT statement.
+However, this association is listed in the SELECT list, which means it can be used in path expressions of other CDS views.
 This association cannot be specified in a WHERE condition due to the cardinality [1..*].

 The CDS view can be accessed in an ABAP program with a simple SELECT statement (Open SQL).